semrush/intergalactic/website/docs/components/card/card-a11y.md

 >
 > [A11y style guide](https://a11y-style-guide.com/style-guide/section-cards.html)

+@## Resources

+[A11y style guide](https://a11y-style-guide.com/style-guide/section-cards.html) gives core recommendations for the accessible card components.

 @## Other recommendations

 See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/).

-@## Resources

-[A11y style guide](https://a11y-style-guide.com/style-guide/section-cards.html) gives core recommendations for the accessible components.